rishisareen/rishisareen-old.github.io/_posts/2020-09-06-creating-website-from-scratch.markdown

 ---
 layout: post
-title: "Creating Website from Scratch in 30 min"
+title: "Building Website from Scratch in 30 min"
 date: 2020-09-06 13:49:45 +0530
 comments: true
 categories: website
 ---

-# Building Website from Scratch in 30 minutes

 I recently built a website from scratch for a friend.
 This article captures my notes.